 There’s no point in being connected without some type of communication.
 So, to a large extent, the “glue” connecting all of these things together is data.
 Each connected device or “thing” can generate a stream of data about its state that can then be communicated via the cloud and made sense of by the owner.

 To understand the major importance, let’s take a step back and consider what exactly the IoT might be useful for.
-Still sticking with the general sense, for the moment rather than in a business context.

 One of the classic examples already in training is the concept of the smart home.
 The everyday consumer has more and more gain acceptance to the new idea.
 The smart home Illustrates the IoT concept because it allows contact between several Internet-connected devices within the house to each other and the (often remote or mobile) owner.